Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 (SOUNDBITE OF FILM, "THE BALLAD OF BUSTER SCRUGGS")

-TIM BLAKE NELSON: (As Buster Scruggs, singing) And can you say that big green tree where the water's running free, and it's waiting there for you and me?
+TIM BLAKE NELSON: (As Buster Scruggs, singing) Dan, can you see that big green tree where the water's running free?
+And it's waiting there for you and me.

 (SOUNDBITE OF HORSE NEIGHING)

 NELSON: (As Buster Scruggs) Whoa.
-A song never fails to ease my mind out here in the West, where the distances are great and the scenery monotonous.
-Additionally, my pleasing baritone seems to inspirit old Dan here and keep him in good heart during the day's measure of hoof clops.
+A song never fails to ease my mind out here in the West where the distances are great and the scenery monotonous.
+Additionally, my pleasing baritone seems to inspirit old Dan here and keep me in good heart during the day's measure of hoof clops.
 Ain't that right, Dan?

 (SOUNDBITE OF HORSE NEIGHING)